zsarge/GoogleMeetRefresher/README.md

 ![Static Google Meet link](https://i.imgur.com/jRPuiHG.png)

 Unfortunately, when a remote student joins a class before a teacher starts the meeting on their end, the student has to sit and click 'reload' over and over.
-The teacher can start a meeting, and if the student does not refresh the page they will never know.
+The teacher can start a meeting, and if the student does not refresh the page, they will never know.

 This is the error page we see:
 ![Without script](https://i.imgur.com/n4zgO51.png)